 Are you looking for self-care activities or ways to find relief for your body?
 Are massage chairs good for you?
 They can be!
 In this article, we’ll provide insights from medical professionals.

 According to Georgiy Brusovanik, M.D.
 Orthopedist and Spine and Bone Specialist at Miami Spine Doctor, “If you want to live with less pain, then a massage chair may be very good for you.”
-Not only can massage chairs alleviate pain, but they can also encourage relaxation and improve your circulation.
+Not only can massage chairs alleviate pain, but they can also help you relax and improve your circulation.

 Below, we’ll explore how massage chairs work, their health benefits, how they’re different from traditional massage therapy, and get answers to other common questions.